Bernice C. Downing

-Bernice C. Downing (1878 – September 26, 1940) was an American newspaper publisher and editor, postmaster, and speaker.
-She and her twin sister, Bertha C. Downing, were the first women in California to own, edit, and publish their own newspaper, the Santa Clara Journal.
+Bernice C. Downing (1878 – September 26, 1940) was an American newspaper publisher, editor, postmaster and speaker.
+She and her twin sister, Bertha C. Downing, were the first women in California to own, edit and publish their own newspaper, the Santa Clara Journal.

 Early life

-Bernice C. Downing was born in 1878 in Newark, Missouri, the daughter of Nathan Hall and Ida R. Downing.
+Bernice C. Downing was born in 1878, in Newark, Missouri, the daughter of Nathan Hall and Ida R. Downing.
 The Downings were pioneer residents of Santa Clara, California, where they moved in 1886.

 Career

 Newspaper editor and publisher

 Bernice C. Downing was an editor and newspaper publisher.
 Downing and her twin sister, Bertha C. Downing (1878–1925) inherited the Santa Clara Journal from their father upon his death in 1905 when they were 17 years old.
 They transformed the Santa Clara Journal from a free press to a paying proposition.

 Postmaster

 She was appointed postmaster of Santa Clara in 1922 by President Warren G. Harding, and was reappointed to office in 1927 by President Calvin Coolidge.
 She held this position for 12 years.
 She founded and edited the California Postmaster, the official organ of the postmasters' association.
 She then became hostess of the Mission Trails building at Treasure Island until 1940, a few months before her death.